Eriana Blanco Shows Off Her Flawless Bikini Bod In New Instagram Snap

 Instagram model Eriana Blanco, who is famous for her bikini pictures on the photo-sharing website, recently took to her page and teased her fans with a new hot pic.

-In the snap, which was posted on Sunday, October 6, the model could be seen rocking a barely-there pink bikini that could hardly contain her enviable assets.
-That’s not all, but the string bikini also allowed Eriana to flaunt her slender waist, enviable abs and her well-toned thighs.
+In the snap, which was posted on Sunday, October 6, the model could be seen rocking a barely there pink bikini that could hardly contain her enviable assets.
+The string bikini also allowed Eriana to flaunt her slender waist, enviable abs, and her well-toned thighs.

 The model opted for a full face of makeup, wore her raven-colored tresses down, and accessorized with a delicate pendant to keep it chic.